-Students must complete at least 20 credits of approved coursework that cover climate literacy topics.
-One of the approved courses must be a science course, the other may be science, humanities, civics, or any other course that incorporates climate literacy principles.
+Students must complete two courses that cover climate literacy topics.
+One must be a science course, the other may be science, humanities, civics, or any other course that incorporates climate literacy principles.

 Students must also complete a Project Based Learning experience that demonstrates their understanding of climate change and their ability to apply that knowledge in a real-world context.
 Experiential learning can take many forms, allowing students to explore their interests and passions.
 Projects must be approved by the school and aligned with the Seal's learning objectives.